BIVROST/360WebPlayer/README.md

 [section-examples]: #examples

-You can watch a [demo of the video player here][live-demo].
+You can check out a live demo of the player at the [360WebPlayer samples page][live-demo].
-The samples are password protected.
-When asked, please login as user `BEEP` password `demo`.

 [live-demo]: https://tools.bivrost360.com/webplayer-docs